River Recreation (Boating and Kayaking)

 Sacramento River Boating Information

 This flyer gives some basic information to those wishing to float or paddle their way down the majestic Sacramento River from Balls Ferry to Woodson Bridge.
 A map is included as part of the brochure.
-The Sacramento River Bend Outstanding Natural Area brochure and map has more information about the area surrounding this section of the Sacramento River.
+The Sacramento River Bend Outstanding Natural Area brochure has more information about the area surrounding this section of the Sacramento River.
 River access points are shown on the map.
 Additional brochures are available through the BLM Redding Field Office.

 Trinity River Boating Access